Run Chart in Excel

 A run chart adds a center line which represents the average or the median of the data.

 A control chart is a smart chart.
-It calculates a center line and sigma lines.
-It analyzes the data and identifies unstable points and trends.
+It calculates a center line and sigma lines and analyzes the data to identify unstable points and trends.

 Convert Your Run Chart into a Control Chart in One Easy Step!

-If you have created a Run Chart, and would like to see it is a Control Chart, select your chart.
-Then, from the "QIMacros Chart" menu, choose the "Show/Hide Sigma Lines" drop-down.
+If you have created a Run Chart using QI Macros, you can easily convert it to a Control Chart.
+Just select your chart, then from the "QIMacros Chart" menu, choose the "Show/Hide Sigma Lines" drop-down.
 There, you can choose which Sigma Lines to include on your chart.

 Note: 3 Sigma represents the Upper and Lower Control Limits: